Skip to content

 Andover Corporation’s Expertise in IR Optical Coatings

-With nearly 50 years of experience, Andover Corporation delivers custom coatings for substrates including chalcogenide glass, ZnSe, sapphire, and more.
-Our vertically integrated coating services ensure consistency, precision, and durability—meeting the demands of thermal imaging, multispectral analysis, and military-grade optics.
+With over five decades of experience, Andover Corporation delivers custom coatings for substrates including chalcogenide glass, ZnSe, sapphire, and more.
+Our vertically integrated coating services ensure consistency, precision, and durability—meeting the requirements of thermal imaging, multispectral analysis, and military-grade optics.

 Find the Right Germanium Alternative for Your Needs

-Whether you're developing a new IR system or adapting existing designs, Andover can help you identify and coat the right substrate for your performance and budget requirements.
-Contact us today to speak with an expert or request a quote for your application.
+Whether you’re developing a new IR system or adapting existing designs, Andover can help identify and coat the right substrate for your performance and budget requirements.
+Contact us today to consult with an optical coating expert or request a quote for your infrared application.

 Andover Insights & Innovations